-Fill out the degree plan template with the help of the director of your concentration and/or the general Interdisciplinary Studies coordinator and your advisory committee.
+Fill out the degree plan template with the help of the Interdisciplinary Studies.
 Your degree plan must include the following:

 - a total of 30 graduate credit hours